jries/SMAP/LocMoFit/docs/basics/geometricModel.md

 # Geometric model
 :::{note}
-This page is still quite incomplete.
+This page is still incomplete.
 We are working on the content now and will update it soon.
 :::
 ## Model format
 * Image: _png_ and _mat_ files.